www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

     - Selected group: **Sales**

-1. From the **Password reset - Properties** blade, navigate to the **Password reset - Auhentication methods** blade and configure the following settings:
+1. From the **Password reset - Properties** blade, navigate to the **Password reset - Authentication methods** blade and configure the following settings:

     - Number of methods required to reset: **1**